TechPizzaDev/FortressCraftMap/README.md

 # FortressCraftMap
-Simple web map mod for FortressCraft, written in TypeScript.
+Simple web map mod for FortressCraft.
+Client written in TypeScript.
 Using WebGL and WebSocket messaging abstractions for modular client development.

 ### Main Roadmap